How to Become a Social Media Manager

 Educational requirements for social media jobs will vary depending on the setting you work in and the type of work you do.

 The majority of marketing jobs will require at least a bachelor’s degree, according to the U.S. Bureau of Labor Statistics (BLS).
-Some management positions may also require a master’s degree in marketing or another relevant field.
+Some management positions may also prefer a master’s degree in marketing or another relevant field.

 The degree you choose to prepare for a social media management career — and the specific courses you take — can also vary.